 where P and Q are the distributions, with a common discrete index i.

 Again, how the effects land use and exotic pathogens were included in the analyses?

+See responses to prior comments.

 The 2×2 factorial design with pre-settlement and modern vegetation and climates (VHCH, VHCM,VMCH,VMCM) was very confusing (Figure 2a).
 The historical distribution data for VHCH scenario were derived from PLS and the contemporary distribution data for VMCM were derived from US FIA data.
 Then, what were the data for VHCM and VMCH scenarios.
 It was impossible to get the data for VHCM and VMCH scenarios, right?
 If my understanding was wrong, then the more detailed information was needed to better describe the factorial design and data used for each scenario.

-We have attempted to clarify this description by re-writing this paragraph:
+We revised this section of the methods for clarity, in part by re-writing this paragraph:

 The total shift (dtot) is calculated as the Hellinger distance between VMCM and VHCH (fig_nums("fourPanel", display = "cite")a: top left to bottom right).
 These conditions are observed or recorded in data.
 The conditions VMCH and VHCM are synthetic, generated by superimposing historical climate patterns on modern vegetation distributions and by superimposing modern climate on historical distributions.
 The effect of climate change on shifting species PDFs is described as dc, the difference between PDFs using the early climate normals (CH) and modern climate normals (CM) overlaid on PLS vegetation (e.g., VHCH versus VHCM; fig_nums("fourPanel", display = "cite")a; left column).
 We interpret PDF changes estimated from vegetation change (VH to {VM) superimposed on historical climate (e.g., VHCH versus VMCH; modeled by a shift along the top row of Figure 2a) to indicate change in vegetation attributed to land use change, or, more precicely, the land use change associated with EuroAmerican settlement.
 We describe the Hellinger distance between VHCH and VMCH as dv.